Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Even better, it does so anywhere on the body because this is bath soap, not just a shampoo.
 That’s convenient as a fungal infection like dandruff may affect the skin behind the ears and the folds of the neck.

-If your child has sensitive skin, give this product a try.
+If your little one has sensitive skin, give this product a try.
 It’s free of artificial fragrances, dyes, alcohol, sulfates, and parabens.
 As such, it’s unlikely to trigger allergies or eczema.
+It also uses tea tree oil as one of the ingredients.

 Here’s another American-made kid’s shampoo that battles dandruff with pyrithione zinc.

 Although it contains sulfates, they are milder than what’s typically in adult shampoos.
-But be aware that it has an artificial dye and fragrance.
+But be aware that it has an artificial dye and fragrance and is not made using harsh chemicals.

-This dandruff shampoo was designed specifically to care for coily and kinky hair.
+This dandruff shampoo was designed specifically to care for curly and kinky hair.
+It also uses tea tree oil as one of the ingredients.

 It’s not a children’s product, but it can be used on a child.
 It’s best for young kids to have adult supervision to ensure they don’t get it in their eyes.

 The active ingredient is pyrithione zinc in a 1% concentration.
-That’s the typical amount for most anti-dandruff shampoos.
+That’s the typical amount for most anti-dandruff shampoos and is not made using harsh chemicals.

 But what makes this product stand out is the fact that it is non-drying for textured hair.
 Use it with a conditioner for even more hydration.